 - Helps ensure that local project sponsors follow all federal regulations, and meet federal and state requirements for federally funded projects.

-- Prepares and maintains a long-range transportation plan and transportation improvement plan, which is the region’s capital budget for federally funded transportation projects.
+- Prepares and maintains a long-range transportation plan and transportation improvement program, which is the region’s capital budget for federally funded transportation projects.

 - Engages the public proactively when developing and updating major planning documents.